 An FMI should have objectives that place a high priority on the safety and efficiency of the FMI and explicitly support financial stability and other relevant public interest considerations.

-NCC is a 100% subsidiary of Public Joint-Stock Company "Moscow Exchange MICEX-RTS" and its strategy is an integral part of the Strategy of Moscow Exchange.
+NCC is a 100% subsidiary of Moscow Exchange and its strategy is an integral part of Moscow Exchange's one.

 The Strategy identifies 3 major objectives for NCC: